laserpants/area-51/docs/README.md

 ##### Row equality

-Since records are unordered, it is natural to think of rows as identical [up to](https://en.wikipedia.org/wiki/Up_to#:~:text=Equivalence%20relations%20are%20often%20used,%22ignoring%20the%20particular%20ordering%22.) permutation of distinct labels.
+Since records are unordered, but rows are list-like in nature, we end up with some ambiguity when determining the type of a record.
+In the previous example, we gave `TRec (RExt "name" TString (RExt "dog" TBool RNil))` as the type of the record `{ name = "Scooby Doo", dog = true }`, but `TRec (RExt "dog" TBool (RExt "name" TString RNil))` is just as valid.
+For this reason, it makese sense to think of rows as identical [up to](https://en.wikipedia.org/wiki/Up_to#:~:text=Equivalence%20relations%20are%20often%20used,%22ignoring%20the%20particular%20ordering%22.) permutation of distinct labels.
 In other words, two rows are essentially the same if we can get from one to the other through rearrangement of labels.
 The restriction on *distinct* labels is important, though.
 A label can appear multiple times in a record (see discussion [here](#records)), and the relative order of these duplicates *does* matter.
 For example, consider the following three types:

 Name     | Type
 -------- | ----